intro

 2

-This SQL query returns the list of users, with a special column representing the number of average points in each row.
+The above query returns the list of users, with a special field representing the number of average points in each row.
+This field, avg_points

 Subqueries in an UPDATE Clause